AAUWPETALUMA.COM

 Candidate Forums

-AAUW Petaluma regularly co-sponsors election forums for Petaluma City Council, Petaluma City Schools Trustees, and topical ballot initiatives.
+AAUW Petaluma regularly co-sponsors election forums for Petaluma City Council, Petaluma City Schools, and local ballot initiatives.
 Please contact the AAUW Board if you have an upcoming ballot initiative that should be discussed in a public forum.

 Two-Minute Activist